vovoka/bookMap_2020/README.md

 ## Notes
 * Main objects are `Book` (has `title`, `author`, `isbn` etc.) and derived object `BookInstance` (i.e. instance of a `Book`, it has it's own `price`, `condition`, owner location).
 For example `Book` 'Tom Sawyer' might has some `BookInstance` offered from different `Users`, with different `price`, `condition` and location.
 * When a user wants to add new `Book` the script:
-    1. checks by isbn if such `Book` is already exist in local DB,
+    * checks by isbn if such `Book` is already exist in local DB,
-    1. check (by [google books API](https://developers.google.com/books/docs/v1/using)) if Google Books has an informatinon about the book with the `isbn`.
+    * check (by [google books API](https://developers.google.com/books/docs/v1/using)) if Google Books has an informatinon about the book with the `isbn`.
 If Google books has the information that the info (`isbn`, `title`, `authors`, `cover`) offered to the `User` for use.
-    1. Otherwise `User` is welcomed to add a `Book` in fully manual mode.
+    * Otherwise `User` is welcomed to add a `Book` in fully manual mode.
 When `Book` is created in DB, `User` can to add `BookInstance`.
 * `.env` also contains mail settings vars.
 It's used to send email-notifications to Users.
 Currently a notification sent in two cases:
-    1. User got a private message from other User;
+    * User got a private message from other User;
-    1. Users BookInstance reach 'expired' state (30 days from publishing by deafault) and have to be re-activated manually by User.
+    * Users BookInstance reach 'expired' state (30 days from publishing by deafault) and have to be re-activated manually by User.
 * Google's SMTP server requires the configuration of "less secure apps".
 See https://support.google.com/accounts/answer/6010255?hl=en
 * BookInstance expiration check is made as cron task with  `BackgroundScheduler()`
 * Map view is centered by User location which is received by IP from `ipapi` service.
 * Users with Adiministrator privileges able to manage the DB data with Flask-Admin interface.
 * First created User (User.id == 1) has Admin access (i.e. has access to http://127.0.0.1:5000/admin/).
-It's fos dev conviniency only.
+It's for dev conviniency only.
 Fix it with modified 'create_db' by adding new admin?

 ### TODO (unsorted ideas possible next steps and known bugs):